WaleedHamza/GroupProject1/README.md

 # GroupProject1
-Using Multiple APIs this takes user input, finds job postings in an area and pins there locations on a map.
+Using Multiple APIs this takes user input, finds job postings in an area and pins their locations on a map.